aslanbayli/MeshNet/README.md

 ### Our solution
 <img src="https://github.com/user-attachments/assets/b9f2d561-8e59-4d07-a503-7ef822462770" width="500">

-In order to represent the mesh network data in the most optimal way, we have decided to introducde three types of nodes - devices, connection (streaming info.), and streaming events.
+In order to represent the mesh network data in the most optimal way, we have decided to introducde three types of nodes - devices, connections (streaming info.), and streaming events.
 The edges connecting the nodes include the likelihood of the event happening.

 <img src="https://github.com/user-attachments/assets/09c51657-f86c-47bc-8d5a-e4f66d507df5" width="500">